floatzcss/floatz.gwt/README.md

 ```

 ###Supporting responsive design###
 To support *responsive layouts* within the application additional *CSS bundles* have to be loaded in the *entry point class* as well.
-Media queries are not supported in GWT CSS bundles by default, thus we have to use the *StyleInjectorUtils* which allow to wrap styles with media queries when injected.
+Media queries are not supported in GWT CSS bundles by default, thus we have to use the *StyleInjectorUtils* singleton class which allow to wrap styles with media queries when injected.
 ```
 public void onModuleLoad() {
    ...